-This section outlines general provider responsibilities; in addition to service specific responsibilities included throughout this Manual.
-These responsibilities represent requirements to comply with contract terms and all applicable laws.
-Providers are contractually obligated to adhere to and comply with all terms of the MI Health Link Program, their Provider Agreement and all requirements contained within this Manual.
-Aetna Better Health Premier Plan may specifically communicate responsibilities and requirements in forms other than the Provider Agreement and this Manual, such as Provider Bulletins.
+This section outlines general provider responsibilities; however, additional responsibilities are included throughout this Manual.
+These responsibilities are the minimum requirements to comply with contract terms and all applicable laws.
+Providers are contractually obligated to adhere to and comply with all terms of the MI Health Link Program, their Provider Agreement and any and all requirements in this Manual.
+Aetna Better Health of Michigan may or may not specifically communicate such terms in forms other than the Provider Agreement and this Manual.